PallazCat/PallazCat.github.io/_pages/about.md

 ======
 I am about to graduate and be a PhD studnent at the University of Toronto majoring in Pure Maths.

-I think I am outgoing and always happy to make friends!
-Anyone who is interested is welcome to email me and make friends with me!
 ======